CalebGF/firstHomework/README.md

                |--\_|_//--|

-Join us and define your party chosing one of this three different ways:
+Join us and define your party choosing one of this three different ways:
 - manual;
 - random;
 - csv project